 Actuarial Assumptions.
-The total pension liability was determined by an actuarial valuation performed, as of December 31, 2018, using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation performed, as of December 31, 2019, using the following actuarial methods and assumptions:

 Actuarial Cost Method Entry Age Normal

 Asset Valuation Method Market

 Actuarial Assumptions Interest Rate 7.25%

-Salary Increases 3.39% - 14.25%
+Salary Increases 3.35% - 14.25%

 Cost of Living Adjustments 2.50%

 Inflation 2.50%

 For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.